 Best Restaurants in Queretaro (Outside of Centro)

-One of the reasons why we chose to live in Queretaro was because of its multi-cultural food scene.
-Queretaro’s restaurant scene may not be as well-known as Mexico City or San Miguel de Allende, but its flair for traditional, contemporary and international cuisines cannot be denied.
+One of the reasons why we chose to live in Queretaro was because of its multicultural food scene.
+Queretaro’s restaurant scene may not be as well-known as Mexico City or San Miguel de Allende, but its flair for traditional, contemporary, and international cuisines cannot be denied.
 Queretaro has restaurants ranging from Korean BBQ and Indian…

 | | | |